fncbook/fnc/book/nonlineqn/secant.md

 8. ✍ Provide the details that show how to derive {eq}`secanterr` from {eq}`secant`.

 9. ⌨ Write a function `iqi(f,x1,x2,x3)` that performs inverse quadratic interpolation for finding a root of $f$, given three initial estimates.
-To find the quadratic polynomial $q(y)$ passing through the three most recent points, use `fit` from the `Polynomials` package.
+To find the quadratic polynomial $q(y)$ passing through the three most recent points, use `fit`.
 Test your function on the first problem from this section.